Department of Geography

 The Department of Geography offers advanced work leading to the Master of Arts and Doctor of Philosophy degrees.
 Both the M.A. and Ph.D. degrees are offered, but the major emphasis of the program is on the Ph.D., even for those not yet possessing an M.A.
 Incoming students are roughly evenly mixed between those with and without a master's degree.

 The Department of Geography has faculty strength in five overlapping areas of concentration.
-These represent areas of active faculty research and coherent focinot mutually exclusive territories.
+These represent coherent foci and areas of active faculty research not mutually exclusive categories.
 Indeed, many students and faculty work on projects that span more than one area.
 So, while intensive training is offered in a number of diverse areas, the program is noted for its integrative and cross-cutting approaches.
 The department's diverse graduate students are pursuing a wide variety of research at UNCChapel Hill.

 Departmental research specializations include:

 Biophysical Geography and Earth Systems Science.
 UNCChapel Hill geographers examine the biophysical environment as an integrated system, emphasizing the linkages and feedbacks between terrestrial and atmospheric form and function.
 The focus is on the interactions between the structure and composition of the earth's surface, its soils and vegetation, and the atmosphere with those processes that actively cycle energy and material through them.

 Nature-Society Studies and Human-Environment Interactions.
 Drawing on analytical and theoretical perspectives from ecology, socio-ecological systems, political ecology, science studies, and cultural studies, UNCChapel Hill geographers investigate the social contexts, drivers, and consequences of environmental change and struggles over land use and resources.